daniellabrador/addu-grade-calculator/README.md

 1. Clone this repository to your local machine.
 2. Install Java if it is not already installed on your machine.
 3. Open a terminal window and navigate to the project directory.
-4. Compile the java files by running `javac AdDUGradeCalculator.java`.
-5. Run the command `java AdDUGradeCalculator` to start the program.
+4. Run the command `java Main` to start the program.

 ## Usage